waiyulam/wyfolio/README.md

 <img src="public/logo512.png" width="250" >
 </p>

-My personal portfolio which features some of my github projects as well as my resume and technical skills
+My personal portfolio which features some of my github projects as well as my resume and technical skills.

+My public website can be found [here](https://wyfolio.netlify.app/)

 # Getting Started with Create React App